Jeffranjan/ChaiCode-Journey/readme.md

 ## What's the purpose of this repository?

 - To make reasonable & meaningful commits every single day
-- To keep the repository up-to-date as the cohort progresess
+- To keep the repository up-to-date as the cohort progresses

 ---